apurbaanik/CodePath-iOS/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 - I am new to ios development, and I first went over the swift guided tour to learn swift.
-Then started I started with the Tip Calculator Project.
+Then I started with the Tip Calculator Project.

 ## License